joelchrono12/joelchrono12.ml/_posts/2025-01-17-blog-questions-challenge.md

 I have a hard time chooosing like everyone does, but I will just share the first post that came to mind.

-My Dune review!
-I don't know, it just felt like writting a little journey throughout my experience with that book and that universe before I watched the movies and the book, it was kinda fun.
+[My Dune review](/blog/dune)!
+I don't know, it just felt like writing a little journey throughout my experience with that universe before I watched the movies and the book, it was kinda fun.

+My actual favorite I'm still undecided, probably one of the many I write describing a random day of my life, like [this one](https://joelchrono.xyz/blog/2024-10-10-morning-before-work/) or where I recall memories of my past, such as [this one](https://joelchrono.xyz/blog/first-contact-with-emulation/), yeah, probably those.

 ## Any future plans for the blog?